pysentimiento: A Python Toolkit for Opinion Mining and Social NLP tasks: Conclusions and Future Work

-In this work we presented \pysentimiento{}, a multilingual toolkit for Sentiment Analysis and Emotion Analysis.
-We provide state-of-the-art models and an easy-to-use interface in Python, expecting this will help researchers interested in opinion mining from social networks.
+In this work, we presented \pysentimiento{}, a multilingual toolkit for extracting opinions from social media text.
+We evaluated the performance of several pre-trained language models for four languages (Spanish, English, Italian, and Portuguese) and four different tasks (sentiment analysis, emotion analysis, hate speech detection, and irony detection).
+From this evaluation, we selected the best models and put them under an easy-to-use interface in Python for processing and analyzing this kind of text, expecting this will help researchers interested in opinion mining from social networks.
+Lastly, we compared the performance of \pysentimiento{} with other open-source tools for opinion mining, showing that our toolkit has a state-of-the-art performance in most of the tasks and languages considered.

-For the time being, we support these two tasks.
-We plan to expand to more tasks, such as hate speech detection, irony detection, and others.
-Also, we plan to provide more powerful pretrained models for other languages (mainly Spanish) to enhance performance in other languages than English.